-At the 60 random monitoring sites mentioned above we carried out surveys of the fish communities present.
-One pass electric fishing techniques were used at the majority of sites.
-However, where this method was not suitable (6 sites) netting/trapping was used following the methods of Joy et al (2013).
+At the 60 random monitoring sites mentioned in Section 1.1 freshwater fish surveys were undertaken in the large majority of these sites in order to monitor the fish communities present.
+These 60 sites are sampled on a three-yearly rotational basis whilst nine 'minimally impaired' reference sites are sampled on an annual basis.
+One pass electric fishing techniques are used at the majority of sites.
+However, where this method was not suitable (8 sites) netting/trapping protocols were used following the newly established New Zealand Freshwater Fish Sampling Protocols developed by Joy et al (2013).